top of page

-Political instability in energy-producing regions.
+• Political instability in energy-producing regions.

-Reliance on a limited number of energy sources or suppliers.
+• Over-reliance on a limited number of energy sources or suppliers.

-Extreme weather events and natural disasters that damage infrastructure.
+• Extreme weather events and natural disasters that damage infrastructure.

-Price manipulation by state actors or corporations
+• Price manipulation by state actors or corporations.

-Corroborating anecdotes suggest that global energy infrastructure is increasingly vulnerable to cyberattacks, and energy supply chains are exposed to geopolitical tension and climate-related disruptions.
+Corroborating anecdotes suggest that global energy infrastructure is increasingly vulnerable to cyberattacks.
+Energy supply chains are exposed to geopolitical tensions and climate-related disruptions.
 Energy security has become a moving target.
-This shifting risk landscape is especially consequential for small island developing states, such as those in the Caribbean.
+This shifting risk landscape is particularly consequential for small island developing states, such as those in the Caribbean.
 The region’s energy systems—largely centralized, fossil-dependent, and aging—are highly exposed to external shocks.
-Meanwhile, climate volatility, such as hurricanes and droughts, compounds the risk of system failure.
-But energy security is no longer just about reliable supply—it is about adaptability.
-Traditional governance models—centralized, linear, and slow to respond—are ill-equipped for today’s risk environment.
-Designed for predictable threats (“grey rhinos”), they struggle in the face of dynamic, compounding risks across cyber, climate, economic, and geopolitical domains.
+Climate volatility, including hurricanes and droughts, compounds the risk of system failure.

 The Shifting Landscape of Energy Security